kamiranoff/random-cocktail-api/README.md

-# A superhero a day.
+# A cocktail a day.